CONSTITUTION AND BYLAWS

 Section 2.
 Officers

 (a) The President shall preside at all meetings of the Club and of the Board and shall have the duties and powers normally apparent to the office of President in addition to those particularly specified in these by-laws.
-Along with the Treasurer he/she shall be bonded.

 (b) The Vice-President shall have the duties and exercise the powers of the President in the case of the President’s death, absence or incapacity.

-(d) The Membership (Corresponding) Secretary shall have charge of the official communication and correspondence which shall include notifying members of meetings and events and elections and election deadlines, notifying officers and directors of the their election to office, keeping a roll of the members of the Club with their addresses, and carrying out such election duties as prescribed in these By-Laws.
+(d) The (Corresponding) Secretary shall have charge of the official communication and correspondence which shall include notifying members of meetings and events and elections and election deadlines, notifying officers and directors of the their election to office, keeping a roll of the members of the Club with their addresses, and carrying out such election duties as prescribed in these By-Laws.

 Section 3.
 Vacancies